 Country of origin and, optionally, district where grown, or national, regional or local place name

-In the case of a mixture of mandarins (easy peelers) of distinctly different species of different origins, the indication of each country of origin shall appear next to the name of the species concerned.
+In the case of a mixture of mandarins of distinctly different species of different origins, the indication of each country of origin shall appear next to the name of the species concerned.

 D. Commercial specifications